tamermint/foundry-smart-contract-lottery-f24/README.md

 # Smart Contract Lottery - Powered by Foundry (Raffle Contracts)

+> To get testnet Link/ETH - visit [faucets.chain.link](faucets.chain.link)
+> THIS IS ONLY DEPLOYABLE TO SEPOLIA.
+IF YOU WISH TO DEPLOY TO MAINNET YOU NEED TO UPDATE THE HELPER CONFIG
+> THIS CAN RUN ON LOCAL HOST (i.e. ANVIL)

 ## What is this project about?

 - This project is about creating a decentralized lottery system using blockchain technology.
 The system allows users to participate in an online Raffle and picks a winner among the users and then pays out the winner.
 The winner is picked in a provably random manner using Chainlink's VRF function